siegeon/magic.lambda.scheduler/README.md

 Any exceptions occurring during execution of your tasks, will be logged, and every time a task starts and finishes, it will create a log entry for you, and log the number of milliseconds that was spent executing the task.

+**Notice** - If your application stops for some reasons, and some amount of time passes, enough for some of your jobs to end up in the _past_ - When the application starts again, all of these jobs will be executed automatically immediately on different threads during startup.
+If this is not what you want, make sure you configure the Magic Scheduler to _not_ start automatically, giving you time to explicitly delete jobs, before you start executing your scheduled tasks.

+The scheduler will serialize jobs into a _"jobs.hl"_ file, which you can configure as you see fit, never dropping tasks.
+However, no tasks are attempted to be executed again if the task themselves fails.
+So retrying executing failed tasks is up to you to implement for yourself.